Rob Lewis (music director): Kenny "Babyface" Edmonds

 Lewis worked with Kenny "Babyface" Edmonds, as a writer, string arranger, producer, and music director.
 He started touring with him in 2005, and Edmonds used Lewis as an arranger on albums with Jamie Foxx ("Heaven"), Fall Out Boy ("Thnks Fr Th Mmrs"), and made him an part of his covers album Playlist, Lewis is featured on Edmonds' "Grown and Sexy" DVD.
-While in Boston for a performance with Edmonds, Lewis brought him to Berklee College of Music to speak with students, and during the clinic, Edmonds was surprised with the announcement of a new master songwriting course titled "The Music of Kenny "Babyface" Edmonds".
-Together Lewis and Babyface have written and arranged songs including "Your Joy" with Chrisette Michele for her debut album "I Am", and "Loving You" for Vanessa L. Williams' 2009 album "The Real Thing"., and Lewis co-produced the music for the song "Heaven" from Jamie Foxx "Unpredictable" album.
+While in Boston for a performance with Edmonds, Lewis brought him to Berklee College of Music in Boston to speak with students, and during the clinic, Edmonds was surprised with the announcement of a new master songwriting course titled "The Music of Kenny "Babyface" Edmonds".
+Together Lewis and Babyface have written and arranged songs including "Your Joy" with Chrisette Michele for her debut album "I Am", and "Loving You" for Vanessa Williams' 2009 album "The Real Thing"., and Lewis co-produced the music for the song "Heaven" from Jamie Foxx "Unpredictable" album.

 In 2023, Lewis arranged the music for Babyface's co-headlining tour with Anita Baker, contributing to the live production and music direction.
-Later that year, Babyface also commissioned Lewis to arrange and lead an orchestral performance for his appearance at Kris Jenner and Kim Kardashian's annual private holiday party.
-Lewis often credits Babyface as one of the most influential mentors in his career and occasionally steps in as a substitute pianist and arranger on tour.
+Later in 2023, Babyface commissioned Lewis to arrange and lead an orchestral performance for his appearance at Kris Jenner and Kim Kardashian's annual private holiday party.
+Lewis often credits Babyface as being one of the most influential mentors in his career and occasionally steps in as a substitute pianist and arranger on tour.

 Pop touring work: New Kids on the Block, Backstreet Boys, Boyz II Men, 98 Degrees, TLC

 Lewis was appointed music director for New Kids on the Block’s reunion tour, collaborating with Donnie Wahlberg.
-Lewis served as musical director and arranger for multiple NKOTB tours and television appearances, including the NKOTBSB Tour (with Backstreet Boys), The Package Tour (with Boyz II Men and 98 Degrees), The Main Event (2015 concert tour) (with TLC and Nelly), and the 2017 Total Package Tour (with Paula Abdul and Boyz II Men).

-Lewis’ longstanding collaboration with Wahlberg has also led to on-screen appearances on reality series including Wahlburgers and Donnie Loves Jenny.
+Lewis served as musical director and arranger for multiple NKOTB tours and television appearances, including the NKOTBSB Tour (with Backstreet Boys), The Package Tour (with Boyz II Men and 98 Degrees), The Main Event (2015 concert tour with TLC and Nelly), and the 2017 Total Package Tour (with Paula Abdul and Boyz II Men).
+Lewis’ longstanding collaboration with Wahlberg has led to on-screen appearances on reality series including Wahlburgers and Donnie Loves Jenny.